bodywork-ml/bodywork-docs/docs/kubernetes.md

 ## Preparing a cluster for Bodywork

-Bodywork is almost entirely reliant on Kubernetes resource primitives (e.g. jobs, deployments, secrets, etc.), and won't install any 3rd party components onto your cluster.
+Bodywork is almost entirely reliant on Kubernetes resource primitives (e.g. Jobs, Deployments, Secrets, etc.), and won't install any 3rd party components onto your cluster.
 If you want to expose services (e.g. prediction APIs), to HTTP requests originating from outside the cluster, then you will need to install an ingress controller.
 Bodywork supports the [NGINX Ingress Controller](https://kubernetes.github.io/ingress-nginx/), which is an open-source project and maintained by the Kubernetes team.

 ### Installing NGINX